Generic Name: Pravastatin sodium

-Mean Pravastatin AUCs are slightly (25% to 50%) higher in elderly subjects than in healthy young subjects, but mean maximum plasma concentration (Cmax), time to maximum plasma concentration (Tmax), and half-life (t1/2) values are similar in both age groups and substantial accumulation of Pravastatin would not be expected in the elderly [see Clinical Pharmacology (12.3)].
+Mean Pravastatin AUCs are slightly (25%-50%) higher in elderly subjects than in healthy young subjects, but mean maximum plasma concentration (Cmax), time to maximum plasma concentration (Tmax), and half-life (t1/2) values are similar in both age groups and substantial accumulation of Pravastatin would not be expected in the elderly [see Clinical Pharmacology (12.3)].

 Pravastatin has not been evaluated in patients with rare homozygous familial hypercholesterolemia.
 In this group of patients, it has been reported that statins are less effective because the patients lack functional LDL receptors.